cepero91/scentpass-legal/terms-and-conditions.md

 ## 2. About the App

 ScentPass is a personal fragrance journal that allows users to build an olfactory profile, manage a fragrance collection, and share their preferences with perfume specialists.
-The App is developed and maintained by Jose Cepero, an independent developer.
+The App is developed and maintained by GanbareLabs, an independent developer.

 ---